Logo Icon

 Consistent Practice with Intent:

-• As suggested, CLAT passage-solving questions for Critical Reasoning daily are paramount.
-Aim to solve 15 to 20 logical passages daily, excluding mock days, focusing on assumptions, conclusions, inferences, strengthening and weakening arguments.
+• As suggested, daily CLAT passage-solving questions for Critical Reasoning are paramount.
+Aim to solve 6-10 logical passages daily, excluding mock days, focusing on assumptions, conclusions, inferences, strengthening and weakening arguments.

 • Complement this with active reading.
 The goal should be comprehension and connection with the key ideas presented in the passage.
 This reading practice enhances your ability to grasp intricate details and complex logical structures efficiently.